The knight who could make cunts speak: Synopsis

 They approach a citadel, warmly greeted by a Count and Countess.
 After being treated to dinner, sleeping arrangements are made for the knight and squire.
 The Countess tells her handmaiden to sleep naked with the knight and serve his needs, and that she would do it herself if her husband wasn't around.
 The handmaiden obeys the request, and awakes the knight by slipping into his bed.
 However, when she tells the knight her reason for being there he remains skeptical.
 The knight asks her vagina for the answer, and even though it corroborates her story, the handmaiden runs off to her bedroom in fright at the sight of it speaking.
 The maiden informed the Countess on the matter, and in the morning as the knight and squire were preparing their departure, the Countess insisted they stay for a midday meal.
 In front of everyone at the feast, the Countess reveals her knowledge of the knight's unique ability and proposes to him a wager.
 The Countess bet that he would not be able to make her vagina talk.
 If the knight wins, she pays him handsomely; but if she wins, he gives up his horse and gear.
 The knight agrees, but before his attempt the Countess makes a trip to her room to stuff a wad of cotton into her vagina.
 When she returns, the knight asks her vagina what she did in her room, but it wouldn't speak.
 He asks it three times to no avail, but his squire reminds him of what the third maiden of the forest said.
-When he asks her butthole why the vagina isn't talking, it reveals that she stuffed a cotten wad in it.
+When he asks her butthole why the vagina isn't talking, it reveals that she stuffed a cotton wad in it.
 The Count demands she go remove the wad if such is the case, and after a brief leave she returns unhappily.
 The knight then asks the vagina why it couldn't speak, and it confirms it was jammed with cotton.
 The whole room erupts in laughter, and she pays the knight as promised.
 The knight goes on to live in prestige throughout the earth.